AwrenNuit/palette-generator/README.md

 # Wild Palette Generator

 ## Description
 This was a short, fun project to inject some more oddness into the world.
 Upon pressing the 'gogo' button, five (5) colors are randomly displayed.
-They follow no traditional color scheme rules.
+They harken back to the internet of old.
+They follow no rules.
+They have no masters.

 ## Screen Shots
 Page Load <br/>